 The key principles of the HR policy of JSC OGK-2 and building relationships among employees within the Company are defined in the Code of Conduct.
-The Company seeks to ensure transparency and openness in its HR management, to improve its management methods, to create favorable labor conditions, and to give all the employees opportunities for professional development and advancement.
+The Company seeks to ensure transparency and openness in its HR

 The Company regularly surveys employee engagement.
 Such surveys identify factors that positively affect employee engagement, and help quickly respond to whatever causes trouble.
 In 2018, the engagement survey involved 7 thousand employees.
 The engagement rate was estimated at 54%.
 This means the Company is in a neutral position and has already achieved a significant level of engagement, but can still do better.
 Survey results were analyzed to plan action to improve the corporate aspects the respondents found lackluster.